garganscript/purescript-reactix/README.md

 * `R.React.consumer` - get a `Consumer` for a `Context`
 * `R.Hooks.nothing` - an empty cleanup function
 * `R.Hooks.thenNothing` - make an effect function return an empty cleanup function

+Changes:

+* `R.createDOMElement` is now how you create DOM elements, we removed the `R.IsComponent` instance for `String`

 Bug Fixes: